Edition 681, 28 November 2016

 ACPET One day Workshop and Christmas Party Friday 2 December Darwin Hilton

-ACPET is pleased to host a one day workshop focussing on:
+ACPET NT is pleased to host a one day workshop - Friday 2 December

 - Introduction to International Education

 Learn the fundamentals of international education in Australia by looking at trends, data and engagement models.
 You’ll discover how FTAs are relevant to education and training providers and what the benefits and opportunities are.
 This workshop will help you develop a deeper understanding of the international student environment and gauge how ready you are to take your next steps.

 The workshop builds from the basics up to more advanced ideas to help grow your export readiness.

 To Register for this workshop ONLY please see here

 This activity received funding from Austrade as part of the Free Trade Agreement Training Provider Grant Program.
 The full price of this activity is $370 per attendee.
 The subsidy provided by Austrade has allowed the cost to be reduced to $140 per member and $180 per non-member.

 A superior buffet lunch will be provided from 12.15 to 1pm

 Study in Australia’s Northern Territory facilitated by Rachael Shanahan, Director, StudyNT, Northern Territory Department of Trade, Business and Innovation